codegear-2011/artapa-css/docs/docs/overview.md

-# Overview of Flexora
+# Overview of Artapa

-Flexora is a **CSS library**.
+Artapa is a **CSS library**.
 This means it provides CSS classes to help you style your HTML code.

-  To use Flexora, you can either:
+  To use Artapa, you can either:
  - use one of the pre-compiled ```.css``` files

- - or install the **FLEXORA CLI** to make auto files(Under Development)
+ - or install the **Artapa CLI** to make auto files(Under Development) (This is available in version 2.1)

 ## Code requirements
-For Flexora to work correctly, you need to make your webpage **responsive**
+For Artapa to work correctly, you need to make your webpage **responsive**
 ### 1. Use the *HTML5 doctype*
 ```html
     <!DOCTYPE html>